In a previous tutorial, we discussed how the

 ping process is still running.

 To kill the

-ping process, you'll have to look up its process ID (or "PID").
+ping process, you’ll have to find its process ID (or “PID”).
 You can do that with the

 pgrep command (there is also a

-pkill command, but this two-part method ensures that we are only killing the intended process).
+pkill command, but this two-part method ensures that you are only killing the intended process).
 Use

 pgrep and the

 You can then kill the process by referencing the returned PID, which is the number in the first column:

 nohup.out file if you don’t need it anymore.